VVVi/clickhouse-migrations/README.md

 In the directory, create migrations - which should be named like: `1_`some_text`.sql`, `2_`other_text`.sql`, ... `10_`more_test`.sql`.
 What is important here: migration versions followed by underscore - `1_`, `2_`, ...`10_`..., and file extension `.sql`.
 Any text can follow by version number.
 The version number should increase for every next migration.

 For migrations' content should be used correct SQL ClickHouse queries.
 A few queries can be used in one migration file.
 Every query should end with `;`.
-The queries could be idempotent - for example: `CREATE TABLE IF NOT EXISTS table ...;` Comments should start with `--- `.
+The queries could be idempotent - for example: `CREATE TABLE IF NOT EXISTS table ...;` For adding comments should be used `--`, `# `, `#!` at the beginning of the line.

 ```
   Usage